Yoshio Aramaki: Early metafictional stories in S-F Magazine

 After the debut as a writer in 1970, Aramaki went forth with his published his "metafiction" novelettes in S-F Magazine from 1970 to around 1973.
 For details see bibliography below.

 Aramaki's first novel "Shiroki Hi tabidateba Fushi" (the first book of the Shiraki series) was published in April 1972.
-His early masterpiece Shinsei-dai ("The Sacred Era") was published in May 1978, a short story versin of it having appeared in S-F Magazine in 1970.
+His early masterpiece Shinsei-dai ("The Sacred Era") was published in May 1978, a short story version of it having appeared in S-F Magazine in 1970.

 Space operas and work in other genres

 Aramaki tried to explore story themes in a variety of genres and styles.
 In 1975, he published Kūhaku no Jūjika ("Vacant Cross") an occult novel set in contemporary Japan.
 This is the first book of the Kūhaku series.
 "Tennyo no Misshitsu" in 1977 is a locked room mystery. Ōgon Mayu no Nemuri (1976) is also set in current day Japan, like Kūhaku series, the stage is contemporary Japan.
 This is the first book of the Kimmeria Nanatsu no Hihō ("The Seven Secret Treasures of Kimmeria") series.

 Aramaki wrote the space opera stories.
 Kami naru Eien no Kaiki in 1978.
-It wasa the first book of the Big Wars series.
+It was the first book of the Big Wars series.
 The stories in this series are more hard science fiction.

 In 1980, he published Megami-tachi no Gogo ("Afternoon of Goddesses"), a collection of novelettes.
 Each story features a young woman protagonist.

 Meanwhile, Aramaki had graduated from the department of engineering, and was an engineer and an architect.